rails/rails/guides/source/routing.md

 ### Seeing Existing Routes

-To get a complete list of the available routes in your application, visit +http://localhost:3000/rails/info/routes+ in your browser while your server is running in the *development* environment.
-You can also execute the +rake routes+ command in your terminal to produce the same output.
+To get a complete list of the available routes in your application, visit `http://localhost:3000/rails/info/routes` in your browser while your server is running in the *development* environment.
+You can also execute the `rake routes` command in your terminal to produce the same output.

-Both methods will list all of your routes, in the same order that they appear in +routes.rb+.
+Both methods will list all of your routes, in the same order that they appear in `routes.rb`.
 For each route, you'll see:

 * The route name (if any)
 * The HTTP verb used (if the route doesn't respond to all verbs)
 * The URL pattern to match
 * The routing parameters for the route

-For example, here's a small section of the +rake routes+ output for a RESTful route:
+For example, here's a small section of the `rake routes` output for a RESTful route:

 ```
     users GET    /users(.:format)          users#index